-For more information about CCFH visit our website at http://www.ccfhnc.org/
+For more information about CCFH, visit the CCFH website.

-Supervisor(s) for the CCFH Clinic and Rotation: George (Tripp) Ake, Ph.D., Ernestine Briggs-King, Ph.D.; Karen Carmody, Ph.D.; Angela Tunno, Ph.D.
+Supervisor(s) for the CCFH Clinic and Rotation: George (Tripp) Ake, PhD; Ernestine Briggs-King, PhD; Karen Carmody, PhD

 Duke Center for Autism and Brain Development

-The Autism Concentration Intern will be the only intern with a placement in the Center for Autism and Brain Development and should have some background or special interest in Autism.
+The Autism Concentration Intern will be the only intern with a rotation in the Center for Autism and Brain Development and should have some background or special interest in autism.

 The Duke Center for Autism and Brain Development provides a wide range of clinical services for children, adolescents, and young adults with Autism Spectrum Disorders (ASD).
 Our multidisciplinary team is comprised of licensed psychologists, board-certified child psychiatrists, licensed clinical social workers, behavior analysts, and a pediatrician.
 We strive to provide patient-center, coordinated team-based care and collaborate closely with experts from a wide range of medical subspecialties, including pediatric neurologists, pediatric primary care physicians, speech-language pathologists, medical geneticists, gastroenterologists, and developmental pediatricians.
 These interdisciplinary collaborations foster a comprehensive model of care that is designed to address the complex medical and behavioral health needs of individuals and families who seek services through the Center.